-All VPS and Enterprise plans come with a powerful command line tool known as wp-cli For an overview of basic commands, open terminal and enter the following.
+All VPS and Enterprise plans come with a powerful command line tool known as WP-CLI.
+For an overview of basic commands, open terminal and review the following guide.

 wp plugin --help

-Displays your current plugins details showing which are active/inactive and if they have an update available
+Display information about your current plugins, including details about which plugins are active/inactive and if they have an update available.

-Displays a list of installed themes, your active theme and updates available
+Display a list of installed themes, your active theme and updates available.